Option Coordinator

 Mechanical Engineering Requirements

-At the time of initial enrollment, the student will select a program plan (thesis, non-thesis, or management) and technical concentration area (mechanical analysis/design of rigid and deformable bodies, analysis/design of thermal-fluid systems, etc.).
-The requirements for each option are listed in the general description of the Master of Science in Engineering program.
-Lists of required courses and possible electives for each plan may be obtained from the graduate program option coordinator.
-In cooperation with an assigned faculty adviser, each student will establish a set of academic goals and desired outcomes, and a coursework plan to meet those objectives.
+At the time of initial enrollment, the student will select a program plan (thesis, non-thesis, management, or internship) and technical concentration area (mechanical analysis/design of rigid and deformable bodies, analysis/design of thermal-fluid systems, etc.) available through faculty expertise and consultation.
+The general requirements for each plan are listed above under Program Plans.
+Lists of required courses and possible electives for each plan are shown below.

 COURSE TITLE S.H.